When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 So I don't know.

-This is Robert Spencer, who runs the group called Jihad Watch and pays careful attention to these kinds of things.
+This is Robert Spencer who runs the group called Jihad Watch and pays careful attention to these kinds of things.

-I mean, you can only imagine that all of this is probably already going on full scale in places like Michigan.
+I mean, you can only imagine that all this is probably already going on full scale in places like Michigan.

-Yes, Dearborn, Michigan.
+Oh yeah, Dearborn, Michigan.

-Now, the interesting thing, Reform Austin says that Abbott claimed Sharia cities are prohibited in Texas.
+Now the interesting thing, Reform Austin says that Abbott claimed Sharia cities are prohibited in Texas.

-You know how that was going around?
+You know how that was going around.

 So he's made his stance.

-He also says that he's not going to allow any of these so-called no-go zones.
+He also says that he's not going to allow any of these so-called no go zones.

-Bottom line, the project, as proposed in the video, is not allowed in Texas.
+Bottom line, the project as proposed in the video is not allowed in Texas.

 We shall see.

-And you also have a surprising number of Muslims, sometimes radicals, sometimes just Muslims, but running for all kinds of office, right?
+So, well, you notice that in the outskirts of Houston, uh, we also know partly through Brandon and Danielle about the outskirts of Dallas, you've got a surprising proliferation of mosques, and you also have a surprising number of Muslims, sometimes radicals, sometimes just Muslims, but running for all kinds of office, right?

 School boards over here and city council over there and state rep over here.